Do Go On - 532 - Dashcon Failure

 There was also a limited number of daily tickets available

-they limited it to 500 a day
+They limited it to 500 a day

-and they range between like $20 to $45.
+And they range between like

-So attendees start arriving on Thursday the 10th of July
+On Thursday the 10th of July

-the night before and some attendees and vendors said
+the night before, and some attendees and vendors said,

-in hindsight they should have been sussed from the very beginning
+in hindsight, they should have been sussed from the very beginning

-this is too fancy for a new convention.
+Several people were like, this is too fancy for a new convention.

 Oh, okay, yeah.

-Like it's, you know, this has been made by a bunch of
+Like it's, you know, this has been made by a bunch of teens and 20s fans

-teens and 20s fans just making something
+just making something else.

-this is a bit too nice
+This is a bit too nice.

-but with an estimated
+but with an estimated 3.5 to 7,000 people expected to come,

-it just made sense to host a convention
+it just made sense to host a convention at a space

-you know you're getting that many people in
+You know, you're getting that many people in.

-you need a convention centre
+You need a convention centre, okay?

-yeah that was for like daily tickets
+Yeah, that was for like daily tickets.

-most people would have pre-purchased tickets also.
+But then most people would have pre-purchased tickets also.

 Oh, okay.